 Kick drum?
 Compress it!
 Guitar amp?
 Distort it!
 Vocals?
 Reverb it!
-Ok, the majority of the time I will compress the kick drum, or distort a guitar or put reverb on a vocal but I need to be sure I have a good reason for doing so.
-In the past I’ve found myself jumping to an EQ or a compressor without first deciding the problem I was trying to solve.
-If you’re going for a compressor you should know why!
+Ok, the majority of the time, I will compress the kick drum, distort a guitar, or put reverb on a vocal, but I need to be sure I have a good reason for doing so.
+In the past, I’ve found myself jumping to an EQ or a compressor without first deciding the problem I was trying to solve.
+If you’re going for a compressor, you should know why!
 Do you want to control the dynamic range?
 Add some saturation?
 Purely for tone?
 What exactly is that piece of equipment going to be doing for you?
-If you think about your signal chains more analytically you’ll become more aware of what you’re doing and ultimately make better decisions.
+If you think about your signal chains more analytically, you’ll become more aware of what you’re doing and ultimately make better decisions.

 Not having a mix template

-Not only will a mix template save you time, but it will also help streamline your process and allow you to focus on the more important details.
-I actually wouldn’t recommend someone who is new to mixing to start out with a template.
-A new engineer doesn’t have enough experience to know what will work the majority of the time which means a template would not help much.
+Not only will a mix template save you time, but it will also help streamline your process and allow you to focus on the more critical details.
+I actually wouldn’t recommend someone who is new to mixing to start with a template.
+A new engineer doesn’t have enough experience to know what will work most of the time, which means a template would not help much.
 When you’re a newer engineer, experimentation has a lot of benefits that will help you grow.
-Eventually you will gain enough experience to trust your ears, which will allow you to know exactly when something works and when it doesn’t.
+Eventually, you will gain enough experience to trust your ears, which will allow you to know precisely when something works and when it doesn’t.

-If you have some experience under your belt then having a template with your commonly used effects and routing set-up will save you an enormous amount of time.
-It’s helpful to look at professional templates in order to try and figure out why they have things set up a certain way.
+If you have some experience under your belt, then having a template with your commonly used effects and routing set-up will save you an enormous amount of time.
+It’s helpful to look at professional templates and to try and figure out why they have things set up a certain way.
 You can then start to implement some of the things you see in those templates into your own.
-If any Audio Hertz readers are interested in seeing my own personal template or would like to see some other professional templates you can reach out to me via Facebook or Instagram.
+If any Audio Hertz readers are interested in seeing my template or would like to see some other professional templates, you can reach out to me via Facebook or Instagram.

 Not studying enough

 Getting your hands dirty is a vital part of learning the art of recording and mixing music, but you can’t rely solely on experience.
-If I spent 10 hours everyday mixing and mastering I’d probably be pretty good but there would still be things that I’d miss that I wasn’t able to figure out on my own.
-This is why it is crucial to incorporate some type of formal studying into your practice regimen.
-Treat recording and mixing like a sport: practice every day, study the greats, watch videos, recreate productions, cover old songs.
+If I spent 10 hours every day mixing and mastering, I’d probably be pretty good, but there would still be things that I’d miss that I wasn’t able to figure out on my own.
+This is why it is crucial to incorporate some formal studying into your practice regimen.
+Treat recording and mixing like a sport: practice daily, study the greats, watch videos, recreate productions, and cover old songs.

 There is nothing that can replace experience and doing something and finishing it (bolded for importance).
 You have to put in your hours along with studying the things that have worked for others in the past.

-Right now there are a ton of paid and free resources available.
-Obviously YouTube has a lot of material readily available but the problem with YouTube and other similar sites is that you can’t always be sure about the people that are teaching you and if they are actually a legitimate source information.
+Right now, there are a ton of paid and free resources available.
+YouTube has a lot of material readily available.
+Still, the problem with YouTube and other similar sites is that you can’t always be sure about the people that are teaching you and if they are a legitimate source of information.

 Missing the little things

 The small things really start to add up.
-Recording, audio engineering, playing an instrument, etc. all require a high attention to detail in order to do them well.
-In the past I’ve fell into bad habits of ignoring things that seem like they may not make an immediately noticeable impact.
-The truth is a great mix isn’t made by making huge changes, it’s fine tuned, small tweaks that are constantly being altered until you have sculpted your individual tracks into a fully produced mix.
-When you start a mix you obviously have a lot of leeway and start to make broad big changes, but pretty quickly it gets into a time where you’re not making differences that a layman would notice.
-It’s like a painting– you don’t start with the fine details but if you ignore them then the painting does not seem complete.
-When you first start out recording audio, hearing minor changes is difficult and it may seem like something that small doesn’t even matter.
+Recording, audio engineering, playing an instrument, etc., all require a high attention to detail to do them well.
+In the past, I’ve fallen into bad habits of ignoring things that seem like they may not make an immediately noticeable impact.
+The truth is, a great mix isn’t made by making massive changes, it’s fine-tuned, small tweaks that are continually being altered until you have sculpted your tracks into a fully produced mix.
+When you begin a new mix, you have a lot of leeway to start making big broad changes, but pretty quickly, it gets into a time where you’re not making differences that a layman would notice.
+It’s like a painting– you don’t start with the fine details, but if you ignore them, then the painting does not seem complete.
+When you first start recording audio, hearing minor changes is difficult, and it may sound like something that small doesn’t even matter.
 It all matters, it all adds up, and it all makes a difference.